ivmfnal/metacat/docs/mql.rst

 The output will have approximately 2 files from dataset B and 5 files from dataset C for every file from dataset A.

+Even if a file appears in more than one of the input file sets, it will not be returned several times.

 User Defined Filters
 ____________________